 My Top Three Picks of Best Plants to Attach to Driftwood

-As they don’t require to root, they are capable of flourishing on rocks and driftwoods.
+As they don’t require roots, they are capable of flourishing on rocks and driftwood.

-Java Moss is a super excellent aquarium plant and one of my favorites to keep with driftwoods.
+Java Moss is a super excellent aquarium plant and one of my favorites to keep with driftwood.
 They are one of the easiest plants to maintain.
-Very hardy and almost impossible to kill.
+Very hardy and almost impossible to kill and I consider it the best moss for driftwood.

 How does it look

 Java Mosses have bright green pointy leaves with stringy branched stems.
 Dense green leaves make them perfect for carpeting plants.
-They are equally beautiful when attached to driftwoods.
+They are equally beautiful when attached to driftwood.

 How to attach Java Moss to driftwood